BrigedMcCarthy/Webdesignproject/ui/metro/revamp4/README.md

 If you'd like, I can also:
 - Modify the workflow to run on PR merges only, or to update a `gh-pages` branch instead of `main`.
 - Add a workflow that regenerates `filetree.json` when a release is published, or when files in certain folders change.

+GitHub sync for guestbook (server-side token)

+I added optional GitHub sync hooks to the local dev server (`scripts/dev_server.py`).
+These are disabled unless you configure the following environment variables when you run the dev server:

+- `GITHUB_TOKEN` — a personal access token with `repo` scope that the dev server can use to update repository files.
+DO NOT paste this token into the browser or commit it to the repo.
+Keep it secret.
+- `GITHUB_REPO` — the repository identifier in the form `owner/repo` (for example `BrigedMcCarthy/Webdesignproject`).

+When both variables are present, the dev server will attempt to update `guestbook.json` in the repository via the GitHub REST API whenever entries are appended or the upload endpoint is used.
+This allows the guestbook to be backed by the repository (useful for small, low-traffic sites).
+Example usage (local only):

+	GITHUB_TOKEN=ghp_...
+GITHUB_REPO=BrigedMcCarthy/Webdesignproject python3 scripts/dev_server.py 8000

+Security note: Treat `GITHUB_TOKEN` as a secret.
+A compromised token can be used to alter your repository.
+For production systems, prefer serverless functions or an authenticated backend instead of running a dev server with a token on a public host.